entellopy/entellopy/business-industry-cases/people-management/fractionalcareer-series/fractional-overview.md

 * Help companies build stronger communities.

 These presentations combine applied research with collaborative insights, reflecting our shared commitment to clarity, opportunity, and measurable impact in the evolving world of work.
-If you’re interested in fractional leadership, job market disruption, or applied AI strategy, let’s connect.
+If you’re interested in fractional leadership, job market disruption, or applied AI strategy, let’s connect.<br>
 **Join the  community:[Here](https://rocket.hirefreely.co/?ref=leader-b9b42168-c7n8)**